awsdocs/amazon-eks-user-guide/doc_source/cni-custom-network.md

    amazon-k8s-cni:v1.11.2-eksbuild.1
    ```

    If your version is earlier than `1.6.3-eksbuild.2`, then you must update it\.
-For more information, see the updating sections of [Managing the Amazon VPC add\-on](managing-vpc-cni.md)\.
+For more information, see the updating sections of [Managing the Amazon VPC CNI plugin for Kubernetes](managing-vpc-cni.md)\.

 1. Retrieve the ID of your cluster VPC and store it in a variable for use in later steps\.
 For a production cluster, replace *`my-custom-networking-cluster`* with the name of your cluster\.